BilalHameed22/Rust-Programming-Course/README.md

 # Rust-Programming-Course
-This is a comprehensive course to learn Rust Programming Language by freecodecamp.
+This is a comprehensive course for learning Rust Programming Language through freecodecamp.
+It will include both theory and practice exercises.